GuifiBaix/python-yamlns/README.md

     - Function to extract an empty YAML scheletton given a template with substitutions.
     - Function to fill a `format` template like file with a YAML file.
     - Command line tool to run those two functions
+- `unittest` assertions
-- `unittest` assertion `assertNsEqual` to compare json like structures among them or with yaml strings and display the difference in a nice line by line diff.
+    - `assertNsEqual` to compare json like structures among them or with yaml strings and display the difference in a nice line by line diff.
+    - `assertNsContains` to ensure that a json like structure is a superset of the expectation
 - `pyunit` inegration
     - `pytestutils.assert_ns_equal`: equivalent to `assertNsEqual` to be used in pytest
+    - `pytestutils.assert_ns_contains`: equivalent to `assertNsContains` to be used in pytest
     - `pytestutils.yaml_snapshot`: fixture to detect changes estructure changes between test executions in yaml format.
     - `pytestutils.text_snapshot`: fixture to detect changes text changes between test executions.